risc0/risc0/website/api/generating-proofs/deterministic-builds.md

 # Deterministic Guest Program Builds

-In the context of RISC Zero application development, [Deterministic builds][term-deterministic-builds] are necessary to ensure a clear linkage between the source code for the [guest program][term-guest-program] and the resulting [Image ID][term-image-id].
+In the context of RISC Zero application development, [deterministic builds][term-deterministic-builds] are necessary to ensure a clear linkage between the source code for the [guest program][term-guest-program] and the resulting [Image ID][term-image-id].

 <!-- TODO: link to issue -->